 |State System of Higher Education (SSHE)||

-The funding allocated to the Department of Conservation & Natural Resources (DCNR) is divided (by law) for the following uses:
+The funding allocated to DCNR is divided by law for the following uses:

-The funding is managed by two DCNR bureaus; the Bureau of Recreation & Conservation allocates monies for local recreation, rails-trails, and land trust projects; the Bureau of Facility Design & Construction manages the funds used for Parks & Forestry improvements.
+The funding is managed by two DCNR bureaus: the Bureau of Recreation and Conservation (which allocates money for local recreation, rail-trails, and land trust projects) and the Bureau of Facility Design and Construction (which manages the funds used for parks and forestry improvements).

-Approximately 20-25% of the Keystone money that PHMC receives is distributed in the form of grants.
-The remaining funds are used internally to maintain and repair state owned and operated museums and sites throughout the state.
-Funding is allocated for preservation, rehabilitation and restoration projects.
+Approximately 20-25% of the Keystone Fund money that PHMC receives is distributed in the form of grants.
+The remaining funds are used internally to maintain and repair museums and sites owned and operated by the state.
+Funding is allocated for preservation, rehabilitation, and restoration projects.

-Library funding is distributed by the Department of Education through a competitive grant process.
-Grants are available to public libraries and municipalities for structural improvements, accessibility projects and for new construction or renovation projects.
-Two types of grants, major grants for projects requesting more than $75,000 and mini grants for projects of $75,000 or less.
+Library funding is distributed by PDE through a competitive grant process.
+Grants are available to public libraries and municipalities for structural improvements, accessibility projects, and new construction or renovation projects.
+There are two types of grants: major grants for projects requesting more than $75,000, and mini grants for projects of $75,000 or less.

-The Keystone funds that SSHE distributes to the 14 state-owned universities are NOT in the form of grants.
-They are provided based on a formula set by the Board of Regents factoring enrollment, number of buildings, total amount of deferred maintenance at each campus, etc. The 14 universities are the only recipients of this money.
+The Keystone Fund money that SSHE distributes to the 14 state-owned universities is not in the form of grants.
+The money is provided based on a formula set by the Board of Regents which takes into account enrollment, number of buildings, total amount of deferred maintenance at each campus, and more.
+The 14 universities are the only recipients of this money.